Chapter 10 : Exploding Snap

 “I don’t want to talk to Sirius,” I say, which was sort of a lie.

 “Well you should.”

 “You need to.
 For both your sakes.”

-I look up to him, staring knowingly at me with those tired hazel eyes.
+I look up to him in annoyance, seeing him staring knowingly at me with those tired hazel eyes.
 It’s impossible to blame Remus.
 He’s the most good-natured out of all of us.
 “But Remus-“

 “Come on Aurora.
 I know you’re avoiding him.
 We all notice.”